 We are not going to surprise anyone by saying that we use Google Maps to navigate around the world whenever we are behind the wheel or on foot.
 But the use of Google Maps doesn’t end there.
 A lot of cities around the world have now integrated their public transport schedules into Google Maps, so getting around on public transport becomes easier than ever.

-After Oksana’s surfing accident earlier this year, travel insurance is now a non-negotiable for us.
-And it should be for you!
-Here are the providers that we have used in the past and would recommend to others.
+After Oksana’s surfing accident earlier this year, travel insurance is now non-negotiable for us.
+And it should be for you.
+There are 3 insurance providers that we recommend.

-World Nomads is a great alternative for anyone whose travel plans don’t fit into the regular box of traveling 1-2 times a year for less than 30 days at a time.
+World Nomads is a great option for anyone whose travel plans don’t fit into the regular box of traveling 1-2 times a year for less than 30 days at a time.
 World Nomads allows you to buy insurance while on the road, extend it as many times as you like, resume your trip when it’s interrupted, and it covers you for all sorts of cool and adventurous activities and protects all your stuff too!
-But we’ll be honest with you, World Nomads is not the cheapest option out there, so think of it as a perfect alternative for a flashpacker!
+We trust World Nomads to keep us insured on the road!

 Trip Planning Resources

 For us, planning a trip to any destination is half the fun.
 So we spend a lot of time researching and learning about each country, its culture, traditions, main sights and attractions, and hidden gems before we depart on any trip.
 Our research almost always starts with Lonely Planet books.
-We buy the Kindle (or PDF versions), load them up on our phones and Kindles and use it in preparation for the trip as well as on the ground in the country we are visiting.
-Tip: Their “On a shoestring” series is our favourite!
+We buy the Kindle (or PDF versions), load them up on our phones and Kindles and use it in preparation for the trip as well as on the ground in the country we are visiting.!

 If you have never heard of Wikitravel, you are in for a mind-blowing discovery.
 In the typical wiki style, Wikitravel contributors (which are regular people like you, by the way) have put together a guide for what seems like every city/region/country in the world.
 The guides are always fairly up to date updated by travelers for other travelers.
 If it’s a destination people travel to, you’ll find info about it on Wikitravel.